adgross/gpu-passthrough/README.md

 Possibility to activate the gpu passthrough when needed.
 You may want to use the primary GPU for the host or don't need the guest running all the time, like when you don't need the gpu passthrough to play some _Windows-only_  game.

 This use case have two states:
-1) no guest running &rarr; host show up in monitors connect to all gpus;
+1) no guest running &rarr; host use the monitors connect to all gpus;
-2) guest running &rarr; host show in secondary monitors and the guest on the primary monitors.
+2) guest running &rarr; host use the secondary monitors and the guest use the primary monitors.

 ## Tested Hardware